-Share a word or sentence which best describes your life’s right now?
+Share a word or sentence which best describes your lives right now?

-Julian: One way of putting it is trying to find new ways of telling our stories and recognizing the stories that are all around us that need to be told.
+Julian: One way of putting it is trying to find new ways of telling our stories and recognising the stories that are all around us that need to be told.

-Parminder: I’m enjoying the time to consolidate a 40-year multifaceted career through writing a book, reflecting over lessons learnt, how they shaped me, taking inspiration, connecting the dots to understand the present.
+Parminder: I’m enjoying the time to consolidate a 40-year multifaceted career through writing a book, reflecting over lessons learned, how they shaped me, taking inspiration, connecting the dots to understand the present.

 Could you tell us more about Babymother and your reasons for making it?

 Julian: Babymother is a reggae musical set in Harlesden about a woman’s home life and her professional life as an artist.
 I wanted to tell an inside story from the Caribbean community in London.

 What was the general mood for Black creatives when you were immersed in building the world of Babymother and how, if at all, was that infused into the film?